alichtman/shallow-backup/README.md

 ### What's Next?
 ---

-1. Automatic restic backup.
+1. MacOS GUI.
-2. MacOS GUI.
+2. More optimization.

 ### How to Contribute
 ---